 Barley tea is a staple in Korea and it’s brewed all year-round, prepared hot and cold.
-See how to make barley tea using different brewing methods using roasted barley kernels and tea bags.
+See how to make barley tea properly using roasted barley kernels and tea bags.

 Barley tea isn’t technically a tea but an infusion of roasted barley kernels in water.
-Roasted barley is boiled and steeped in hot water to make barley tea.
+Roasted barley is steeped in water to make barley tea.

 - Barley tea is called boricha in Korean and mugicha in Japanese.